Vizitest/vtdocs/Writerside/topics/api-testing.md

 # API Testing

-Start typing here...# Overview
+## AVAILABLE IN Q1 2024 with REST SUPPORT

-** *Available in Q1 2024 with REST support.* **
+## Overview

-There are plenty of ways APIs can be tested using 3rd party tools such as Postman or manually coded test frameworks.
+There are plenty of ways APIs can be tested using 3rd party tools such as Postman or other tools.

 So, what can I do with Vizitest and what is different to other products on the market?